 If your membership has lapsed and you would like to re-join FSRH past the 31 March cut-off date for the current membership year or after one or more years, you will be required to pay back your 'missing' years to ensure you have continuous membership which is required for recertifying your primary qualification.

-You can easily do this by contacting us by phone on 020 7724 5534 or by email to firstname.lastname@example.org.
+You can easily do this by contacting us by phone or email, click here to read through our FAQs available on the Contact us page.
 We can take payment by phone using a debit or credit card, it will take a few minutes to do this for you.

 You can also pay for a one-off recertification for Letters of Competence qualification.
 This is £400 per LoC.
 This option is not available for Diploma recertification.
 You can pay your Diploma membership back fees by telephone on the above number.